aaronspring/test_website/index.md

 The 3rd prize is reserved for the top contribution from developing countries (see [Table C p.166](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf) for country list).
 If such a contribution is already among the top 2, any thrid contribution will get the 3rd prize.

-The organizers thank WWRP for providing the money of the prize.
+The organizers thank WWRP for providing the money of the prize. missing some org here?

 ## Evaluation

 The objective of the competition is to improve week 3+4 and 5+6 subseasonal global probabilistic temperature and precipitation predictions issued in the year 2020 by using Machine Learning/Artificial Intelligence.

-The evaluation will be performed by a `scorer` bot on renkulab.io, following [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb)
+The evaluation will be continuously performed by a `scorer` bot on renkulab.io, following [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb).
 Submissions are evaluated on the Ranked Probability Score (`RPS`) between the ML-based forecasts and ground truth CPC observations based on pre-computed observations-based terciles.
 This `RPS` is compared to the re-calibrated real-time 2020 ECMWF forecasts into the Ranked Probability Skill Score (`RPSS`).

 `RPS` is calculated with the open-source package [xskillscore](https://xskillscore.readthedocs.io/en/latest) over all 2020 `forecast_reference_time`s: